Balzu/g4-2025-website/docs/_pages/index.markdown

 This is where our graph steps in: not just as a visualization tool, but as a way to connect data, expertise, and communication into a cohesive system of shared understanding.
 It links threats to research, concepts to countermeasures, and people to meaning, helping turn reactive defenses into informed strategies.

-Because in cybersecurity, visibility isn’t just about network logs — it’s about making knowledge itself visible.
+Because in cybersecurity, visibility isn’t just about network logs: it’s about making knowledge itself visible.

 So the real question becomes:
 **Are we truly prepared?
-In the invisible war, who protects whom?**
+In the invisible war, who protects whom and who’s investing to keep us safe?**

 # Conclusions {#conclusions}